remix-run/remix/docs/future/vite.md

 };
 ```

+<docs-warning>You must pass in `getLoadContext` to **both** the Cloudflare Proxy plugin and the request handler in `functions/[[path]].ts`, otherwise you'll get inconsistent load context augmentation depending on how you run your app.</docs-warning>

-For local development with Vite, you can then pass this `getLoadContext` function to the Cloudflare Proxy plugin in your Vite config:
+First, pass in `getLoadContext` to the Cloudflare Proxy plugin in your Vite config to augment load context when running Vite:

 ```ts filename=vite.config.ts lines=[8,12]
 import {